-This document describes the architecture designed to fulfil all the requirements outlined in the Converged IP Messaging Requirements document [OMA-CPM-RD] for CPM V2.0 and for future CPM versions; the major differences between CPM V2.0 and the future CPM versions are described in section 4.2, section 4.3 and Appendix C. The description of the architecture comprises the definition of functional components and the interfaces used or exposed by these functional components.
+This document describes the architecture designed to fulfil all the requirements outlined in the Converged IP Messaging Requirements document [OMA-CPM-RD] for CPM V2.2 and for future CPM versions; the major differences between CPM V2.2 and the future CPM versions are described under section 4 and Appendix C. The description of the architecture comprises the definition of functional components and the interfaces used or exposed by these functional components.

 Additionally, this document identifies the relationship of the CPM Enabler to external functional components that either are utilized by the CPM Enabler or take advantage of the CPM Enabler.
-The description of these relationships comprises the functional components and interfaces that reside at the boundary between the CPM Enabler and the external technology domain
+The description of these relationships comprises the functional components and interfaces that reside at the boundary between the CPM Enabler and the external technology domain.